-Northern Irish politics has always been complicated but it’s crucial in understanding the nation’s history of violence.
+Northern Irish politics has always been complicated, and in order to understand it you have to first look at the region’s history of violence.
 You can attribute the IRA and their attacks, religious divisions and the splitting of Ireland in two to various political divides.
-It’s reasonably complex, but this handy guide should explain all that you need to know.
+It’s all reasonably complex, but this handy guide to the parties of Northern Ireland should explain some of what you need to know.

 However, it wasn’t all happy days.
 There have been decades of conflict and just as things have been starting to settle down, Brexit has thrown a spanner in the works.
 But let’s take a closer look at the 3 main parties of Northern Ireland.